 Where to eat in Gulf Shores

 Desoto’s Seafood Kitchen – The best lunch in town, hands down—affordable with blue plate specials.
 Be sure to try the Flounder and the homemade MacNcheese.

 Bahama Bobs – My personal favorite.
 If you want to try the best burger in the Gulf of Mexico, you should check them out.
 For those wanting seafood, don’t worry.
 They have that too.
 It is on the Beach and stays packed, so try to go during non-peak times.

 The Hang Out – As the name says, hanging out is a fun night for the whole family.
 There are games, live entertainment, bubble making, shops, photo ops, and a great atmosphere.

 If you have access to a boat or don’t mind a short drive check out these waterfront options:

 Pirates Cove is a local hangout for people and dogs (not kidding about the dogs).
 You can come by boat or car.
 Try out the cheeseburger in paradise and have a Bushwacker.
 Bring a swimsuit for the kids.
 They can swim or jump off the dock while you are there.

 Sunset Grill – My favorite sunset eatery.
 Here you will find casual dining on the water and experience one of the best sunsets in the area.
 Be sure to try the Grouper Poboy.

 Flora Bama Yacht club – Get there by boat or by car.
 It is across from the FloraBama but different.
-The food and drinks are better, and it has more of a family atmosphere.
-You can sit back and relax, enjoy a cold beverage, and watch some live music with lunch or dinner.
+The food and drinks are better and have a more family atmosphere.
+You can sit back and relax, enjoy a cold beverage, and watch live music with lunch or dinner.

 If you are lucky enough to have a night out, just the adults, you must head down to the Flora Bama.
-It is hot, sticky, dirty, and very full, but you will love it.
+It is hot, sticky, dirty, and crowded, but you will love it.
 You can’t come that close and not visit.
 Kenny Chesney is not wrong 🙂